vuejs/v2.vuejs.org/src/v2/guide/list.md

 Vue.set(vm.userProfile, 'age', 27)
 ```

-You can also use the `vm.$set` instance method, which is just an alias for the global `Vue.set`:
+You can also use the `vm.$set` instance method, which is an alias for the global `Vue.set`:

 ``` js
 this.$set(this.userProfile, 'age', 27)